-Another COVID-19 Medical Mystery: Patients Come Off Ventilator, But Linger In A Coma
+Another COVID-19 Medical Mystery: Patients Come Off Ventilator But Linger In A Coma

 Frank Cutitta spent a month at Spaulding Rehabilitation Hospital.
 He's back home now, in a Boston suburb, doing physical therapy to strengthen his arms and legs.
 He says he slurs words occasionally but has no other cognitive problems.

-While in the ICU, Cutitta's nurses would play recorded messages from his family, as well as some of his favorite music from the Beach Boys and Pavarotti.
+While he was in the ICU, Cutitta's nurses played recorded messages from his family, as well as some of his favorite music from the Beach Boys and Pavarotti.
 Frank Cutitta says he believes the flow of these inspiring sounds helped maintain his cognitive function.

 The Cutittas say they feel incredibly lucky.
 Leslie Cutitta says one doctor told the family that during the worst of the pandemic in New York City, most patients in Frank's condition died because hospitals couldn't devote so much time and resources to one patient.